peytoncordero/DRI25/command-line.md

 - Plain text contains no formatting, only line breaks and spacing.*
 - Rich text is styled text, i.e., plain text completed by information such as font size, format, and colors.*
 - Plain text cannot be marked up.
-- One can’t determine whether there is a difference between the two without looking at their content.
+- One can't determine whether there is a difference between the two without looking at their content.
 </Quiz>

 **Reflection**